UPPMAX/HPC-python/docs/lesson_plans/20250425/README.md

   we've put todo's to someone's name
   - [AGREED] We'll use issues, until we feel the reply takes too long

+## 2025-04-16

+All my course material is in, only need to test these by making videos.

 ## References

 - `[Brendle et al, 2017]` Brendle, Joanna, Robert Lock, and Kate Piazza.
 "A study of co-teaching identifying effective implementation strategies."
 International Journal of Special Education 32.3 (2017): 538-550.